Skip to content

 • Astrophysical Plasmas

-PEO-2: To meet the needs of national and international academia and research organizations.
+PEO 2: Meet the needs of national/international academia and research organizations.

 PLO-1:

-Students will attain thorough scientific knowledge in the field of Astronomy and Astrophysics.
+Attain thorough scientific knowledge in the field of Astronomy & Astrophysics.

 PLO-2:

-Students will be able to use their analytical, numerical and observational skills in academia and research organizations.
+Be able to use their analytical, numerical and observational techniques in academia and research organizations.

 PLO-3:

-Students will be able to identify, formulate and investigate research problems in the field of Astronomy and Astrophysics.
+Be able to do research in the field of Astronomy & Astrophysics.

 Semester Code Subject Credit Hours